manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

    :scale: 300 %
    :alt: Calculated hologram of a single sphere.

+(You may need to call `matplotlib.pyplot.show()` if you can't see the hologram after running this code.)
 We'll examine each section of code in turn.
 The first few lines :

 ..  testcode::